temporalio/documentation/docs/node/workflows.md

 }
 ```

-You can also call `continueAsNew` from a signal and or `continueAsNew` to a different Workflow.
+You can also call `continueAsNew` from a signal handler or `continueAsNew` to a different Workflow using [`makeContinueAsNewFunc`](https://nodejs.temporal.io/api/classes/workflow.contextimpl#makecontinueasnewfunc).